cameraui/docs/recording/browsing.md

 - **Faces and plates.** When a moment has more than its scene picture, like a recognized face or a read license plate, arrows appear to step through the pictures in place, with the name or plate shown.
 The small tiles at the bottom mark and jump to one.
 - **Grouped cards.** A grouped card shows the event's other moments as small previews at the bottom.
 Each opens its own moment.
 - **Split cards.** With **Ungroup** on, each moment is its own card and shows its place in the event, like 2/3.
 Pointing at one highlights the other cards of the same event.
+- **The dots menu.** Holds what the card does not show itself: the [detection trace](/detection/events-and-detections#the-detection-trace), **Ask the assistant**, the download, and [**Correct person**](/detection/faces#correcting-a-recognition) when a face picture is on screen.
 - **Hold to preview.** On a phone or tablet, rest your finger on a card to play the short preview clip.
 Lift your finger to stop, tap to open.
 On a computer the preview plays on hover.
 It steps through the clip zoomed to whatever the moment was about, with a clock showing the time of the frame you are looking at.
 A card with no playable footage behind it says **No preview**.
 An episode card previews its cut instead: each camera in turn, with the camera name and the time.

+## Favorites

+The star on a recording or episode card keeps that moment.
+Automatic [cleanup](/recording/storage) deletes around a favorite, so its footage stays playable however old it gets and however tight the disk. **Favorites only** in the filter sidebar shows what you kept.
+Both are for admins.

 ## Selecting and deleting